14 - 16 March 2024

 Getting to the conference

 The Conference will take place in the Waikato region of New Zealand, the land of a group of Iwi (tribes) named the Waikato Tainui, who are the Kaitiaki (guardians) of the area.
 The conference venue will be based in the attractive town of Cambridge (Kemureti in Māori), the 'equine capital' of New Zealand, famous for its “Trees & Champions" and situated next to the mighty Waikato river in the heart of New Zealand’s world famous thoroughbred racing country.
 The thoroughbred studs around Cambridge have produced many champion horses, a number of which are celebrated in the Equine Stars ‘Walk of Fame’ on the main street through a series of mosaics in the town’s pavements.
-Not surprisingly, some of New Zealand’s premier equine veterinary practices are based in the Cambridge/Hamilton area, as well as being home to a number of New Zealand’s international equestrian stars
+Not surprisingly, some of New Zealand’s premier equine veterinary practices are based in the Cambridge/Hamilton area, as well as being home to a number of New Zealand’s international equestrian stars.
+More information about Cambridge can be found here.

 Travel to Cambridge is an easy 1.5 hour drive by (hire) car, or there are buses, from Auckland where most international flights arrive.
 There is also a local domestic airport in Hamilton only 25 minutes from Cambridge by taxi or bus.
 There is ample affordable accommodation available around the town, including the motorhome sites for those who want to hire a motorhome to spend time before and/or after the conference having a look around the many tourist attractions (including Hobbiton nearby in Matamata, the magical landscapes and lakes in Rotorua and Taupo less than two hours from Cambridge, The Horse of the Year Show held in the Art Deco twin cities of Napier and Hastings in sunny Hawke’s Bay, the National Dressage Championships in Taupo, local wineries and of course Auckland -the ‘City of Sails’).
-Information about the conference venue in Cambridge and local accommodation will be made available through the conference website.
+Information about the conference venue in Cambridge and local accommodation is available below.
+More information about Cambridge can be found here.

 Extra information

-Companion Animals Satellite meeting: An additional opportunity for delegates is to attend the satellite meeting being held by Companion Animals New Zealand with the theme– A Changing World for Companion Animals will take place the day before the ISES conference (13th March) nearby Hamilton providing another opportunity for delegates to present their companion animal research findings related to this theme, and/or to attend other talks.
-More information about this conference and the special package for ISES delegates will be provided on the website.
+Companion Animals Satellite meeting: An additional opportunity for delegates is to attend the satellite meeting being held by Companion Animals New Zealand with the theme– A Changing World for Companion Animals will take place the day before the ISES conference (12th March) nearby Hamilton providing another opportunity for delegates to present their companion animal research findings related to this theme, and/or to attend other talks.

 Please keep a look out for further information and first calls!